 Glossary of Terms

-This glossary or list of marijuana cannabis seed terms is designed to broaden your understanding.
+Glossary list of marijuana seed terms to help broaden your understanding.

 Absorb: To draw or take in.
 Rootlets absorb water and nutrients.